Zaneham/SLATEC/README.md

 ## Contributing

 Found something that needs sorting?
-Spotted one of the 27 remaining GOTOs we tactically ignored?
+Spotted one of the 27 remaining GOTOs I tactically ignored?
 PRs welcome.

 If you're feeling particularly brave, the differential equation solvers in `diff_integ_eq/` still have some rather creative control flow that could use attention.
-We recommend a stiff drink beforehand.
+I recommend a stiff drink beforehand.
 Or several.
-We're not here to judge.
+I'm not here to judge.

 The COMMON blocks in SLAP (sparse linear algebra) also need converting to module variables, if you fancy a weekend of questioning your life choices.